 It’s not all Georgian architecture in Bath – the abbey is Victorian Gothic in style and seriously impressive.
 A place of worship has been stood here for over 1,200 years, so as you can imagine the atmosphere is something special.

 Admiring the Bath Abbey from ground level was awe-inspiring enough, but I do wish I’d done the tower tour.
 These only take 45-50 minutes and you get to see the ringing room, sit behind the clock face and much more.
 The views from the top are said to be the best in Bath.

 Only four bridges in the world are completely lined with shops on either side and this is one of them.
-Fellow architecture geeks will love it.
+Fellow architecture geeks like me will love it.

 It was built at the request of an ambitious and important man in Georgian Bath, William Johnstone Pulteney.
 He wanted this bridge to be a major talking point.
 Today, it’s a symbol of the city and photographed constantly, so I guess you could say he succeeded.